Everything you need to know about using the Disney Virtual Queue at Walt Disney World!

 Just scroll down until you see the blue Virtual Queue logo to find it.

-Click on “Join Virtual Queue” for more information.
+Click on “Join Virtual Queue” to get started.

 What time does the Disney World Virtual Queue open?